psavelis/shadow-ot/README.md

 # Shadow OT

-**The Ultimate Open Tibia Server Platform**
+**The Ultimate Open OTServ Platform**

-Shadow OT is a revolutionary, multi-realm Open Tibia server built with Rust for maximum performance and reliability.
+Shadow OT is a revolutionary, multi-realm Open OT server built with Rust for maximum performance and reliability.
 It features blockchain-native assets, cross-chain NFT support, and the most complete feature set of any OT server.

 ## Features

 ### Core Game Features
 - **Multi-Realm Architecture** - One account, multiple themed game worlds
-- **Complete Tibia Features** - All features from real Tibia and more
+- **Complete OTServ Features** - All features from real OTServ and more
 - **Houses & Guilds** - Full housing system with auctions and guild halls
 - **Market System** - In-game market with cross-realm trading
 - **Bestiary & Prey** - Complete creature tracking and hunting systems